 In a medium bowl, beat 2 cups of the heavy cream until thick.
 Add 1/2 cup of the remaining sugar and continue to beat until soft peaks form.
 Remove and discard the vanilla bean pod from the pastry cream and whisk until smooth.
 Fold the pastry cream into the whipped cream.

-In a small metal bowl, dissolve the gelatin in the water.
-Place over a small saucepan of barely simmering water and stir until softened.
-Fold the softened gelatin into the pastry cream mixture.
+Add the water to a small metal bowl.
+Sprinkle the gelatin over the water and allow it to soften for 1 minute.
+Place the bowl over a small saucepan of barely simmering water and stir until dissolved and no more granules remain, about 3 minutes.
+Stir the gelatin mixture into the pastry cream.

 Peel and cut the bananas into ¼-inch thick slices.

 To assemble the cake, spoon 2/3 cup of the custard over the crust and spread it into an even layer with an offset spatula.
 Arrange one-third of the banana slices in a tight, tiled pattern over the custard, pressing slightly to push into place.
 Spread a layer of the custard over the bananas and top with a layer of closely arranged vanilla wafers, about 2 cups, to cover.
 Spread another layer of custard over the wafers and top with another third of the bananas, followed by another layer of custard and the last portion of bananas.
 Spread the remaining custard over the top, wrap tightly with plastic wrap, and chill at least 8 hours or overnight.